Snowblaze/snowblaze.github.io/posts/getting-started.md

 ## Introduction

 Creating your own video game is the dream of almost any kid, gamer or software developer such as myself.
 It's really easy to accomplish using a professional game engine like Unity or Unreal Engine, but understanding what's happening under the hood of a game engine is quite tough, as there is an enormous amount of information required.
-To make it easier, I've decided to start this introductory series, so we'll be exploring how to write a simple engine for a hobby game project.
+To make it easier, I've decided to start this introductory series, so we'll be exploring how to write a simple engine for a hobby game project (yeah, I know, seems like reinventing the wheel, haha).
 In this part we'll create a game, where you can move a rectangular character using W, A, S and D buttons.

 ## What is a game engine?